kieran-mackle/hypervehicle/README.md

 pip install hypervehicle
 ```

+### Developing HyperVehicle
+Contributions to HyperVehicle are welcome.
+Please refer to the [contribution guidelines](https://hypervehicle.readthedocs.io/en/latest/other/contributing.html) for guidance.

 ## Citing HyperVehicle
 If you use HyperVehicle in any published work, please cite it using the BibTex reference below.